aaug-caasco/Project-Template-Webpack/README.md

 * hero.html - to edit your sitecore hero component
 * body.html - to edit the sitecore body
-* template - currently set to the 2015 template (Templates/User Defined/Insert/V2015/Content) you can remove it all to set it as an stand-alone/OM page.
+* template - currently set to the 2015 template (Templates/User Defined/Insert/V2015/Content) you can remove it all to set it as an stand-alone/OM page

 ### Contribution guidelines ###